 SPICED MACADAMIA NUTS

-Roasting your own nuts might be (in our opinion), one of the most satisfying things!
-Skipping the nasty additives and overdose on sugar is well worth it when you spice your own, toast them up and enjoy them.
+Roasting your own nuts just might be (in our opinion) one of the most satisfying things you can do this holiday season!
+Skipping the nasty additives and overdose of sugar is well worth it when you spice your own, toast them up and enjoy them.
 The only tricky thing is that you may find yourself eating them all before you gift them to a friend ;-) Good luck!